AdaCore/spark2014/docs/lrm/source/subprograms.rst

                    the Depends aspect (maybe in more than one input_list)

 #.
 If only part of an entire object or state abstraction (only some of
-   its constituents) are updated then the updated entity is dependent on itself as the parts that are not updated have their current value preserved.
-[Where a constituent of a state abstraction is updated but the refinement of the state abstraction is not visible, it is not known if all of the constituents have been updated by the subprogram and in such cases the state abstraction shall always have a self dependency.]
+   its constituents) is updated then the updated entity is dependent on itself as the parts that are not updated have their current value preserved.
+[Where a constituent of a state abstraction is updated but the refinement of the state abstraction is not visible, it is not known if all of the constituents have been updated by the subprogram and in such cases the the update is represented as the the update of the encapsulating state abstraction with a self dependency.]

    .. ifconfig:: Display_Trace_Units